NVIDIA-AI-IOT/GreenMachine/README.md

 ![GreenMachine](logo.png)

 GreenMachine is a kiosk that detects cafeteria objects and projects colored boxes onto them based on their waste type (compost, recycling, trash, and reusable).
-The goal is to make it easy for people to quickly know which bin to throw their waste in, avoiding confusion and guessing.
+The goal is to make it easy for people to quickly know in which bins to throw their waste, avoiding confusion and guessing.

 **This project is open-source under an MIT license.
 See [LICENSE.md](https://github.com/NVIDIA-Jetson/GreenMachine/blob/master/LICENSE.md).**